Canon 1100D vs T6

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not provide wifi capability.

-Both the 1100D and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the T6 have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1100D and T6 can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Canon T6 Manual.

 So what is the bottom line?
 Is the Canon 1100D better than the Canon T6 or vice versa?
 The listing below highlights the relative strengths of the two models.